 Check in Instructions for Undergraduate Labs 200 Level & Above

-During the first lab session, unlock desks for students as they arrive in the laboratory.
-Pass out desk cards and assist students in identifying apparatus.
+During the first lab session, unlock drawers for students before they arrive in the laboratory.
+(Each student is assigned a specific drawer number as detailed on the class list.)
+Pass out drawer cards and assist students in identifying apparati.

-- After the cards have been filled out and signed, students can take the card to 271.
-Be sure to warn students that check in is not complete until the desk card has been turned in to 271.
+- After the cards have been filled out and signed, students must take their card to the stockroom (Bagley 271).
+Be sure to warn students that check in is not complete until the desk card has been turned in to the Stockroom

 - Upon successful completion of check in, the student will be given a combination lock that they must use to keep their drawer locked when lab is not in session